-Tip: depending on your dishes turmeric can dye, so make sure you use stain resistant cookware or cups.
+Tip: depending on your dishes, turmeric can stain, so make sure you use stain-resistant cookware or cups.
 This will make the flavors more intense than simply pouring water on top.

 Using ground spices

-Another option to avoid touching turmeric is to put all the ingredients in a tea leaves container and then discard the content.
+Another option to avoid touching turmeric is to put all the ingredients in a tea leaves container and discard the contents.

-Sometimes you just have all the ingredients in your pantry; they are just not fresh.
-It is definitely better to use fresh spices, but the ground is OK.
+Sometimes, you have all the ingredients in your pantry; they are not fresh.
+It is better to use fresh spices, but the ground is OK.
 We recommend

-It can be easier and more comfortable to use ground turmeric root since it dyes.
+Using ground turmeric root can be easier and more comfortable since it dyes.
 Ensure to take extra care with your hands and clothes.
 Once turmeric touches your skin or clothing, it is difficult to remove the stains.

-Tonics and infusions are always best consumed fresh but if you made a batch, just store it in an airtight glass container with a lid and consumer it within one or two days.
-Bring the tea to a boil and add lemon slices right before consuming it to revive its flavor.
+Tonics and infusions are always best consumed fresh, but if you made a batch, just store it in an airtight glass container with a lid and consume it within one or two days.
+Bring the tea to a boil and add lemon slices before consuming it to revive its flavor.

-You can also consume this infusion cold if you which, just as we do with our homemade pineapple water.
+You can also consume this infusion cold, just as we do with our homemade pineapple water.